How much does it cost to install laminate flooring?

 |Lifeproof||$2.29 - $3.49|

 |Quick-Step||$2.39 - $2.98|

-The average cost to install laminate flooring is $4 to $8 a square foot.
+The average cost to install laminate flooring is $4 to $8 a sq.ft.
 This price includes the cost of installing the underlayment and laminate.
 Laminate is almost always installed by the square foot in terms of labor cost.
 However, if you need to remove old flooring, this may be charged by the hour, at around $50 to $70, depending on how difficult the old material is to remove.
 Laminate flooring is not difficult to install and can usually be done in a few hours.
 The underlayment is rolled out and taped down first, and then the laminate is locked over it.
-Thinner options cost more to install than thicker - closer to $8 a sq.ft.
+Thinner options cost more to install than thicker ones, closer to $8 a sq.ft.
 Thicker options are faster and easier to install and may be less expensive.
 While most laminate floors are floating floors, meaning they click-lock into one another, they can be installed in other ways.
 If your subfloor is not perfectly level or unsuited for a floating installation, your laminate can be glued or nailed down, increasing labor costs.
 Your labor costs are between $1,000 and $2,000 out of the $1,500 to $3,500 total range, with the remaining costs being the materials.

 |Nail-Down||$6 - $8|